AlexxNB/svelte-chota/docs_src/src/pages/install.md

 * `chota` - css framework itself
 * `svelte-chota` - Svelte components for chota
-* `rollup-plugin-postcss` - allows import css files inside your components and pack it in the bundle.
+* `rollup-plugin-postcss` - allows you to import css files inside your components and then pack it in the bundle

 ```shell
 $ npm install -D chota svelte-chota rollup-plugin-postcss
 ```

 2.&nbsp;Open the `rollup.config.js` file and edit the config as shown.
-There we adding *PostCSS* plugin to pack all component's incapsulated CSS and imported CSS files in a single `bundle.css`.
+Here we are adding *PostCSS* plugin to pack all components' incapsulated CSS and imported CSS files into a single `bundle.css`.

 ```js
 ...